CodeNow/big-poppa/README.md

 For more information on how to build migrations, take a look at the source code for the existing migrations in the `migrations/` directory and read the [knex schema documentation](http://knexjs.org/#Schema).

+## Testing

+### Testing Environments

+There are two testing environments:

+- `test`: Routes all Github API requests through [mehpi](https://github.com/Runnable/mehpi)
+- `test-integration`: Uses a token to make real Github API calls

+### Testing commands

+There are several testing commands:

+- `npm test`: Lints code and runs unit and functional test for all services
+- `npm run test-integration`: Lints code and runs unit and functional test for all services with real GithubAPI calls (`test-integration` ENV)
+- `npm run test-common`: Runs unit and functional tests for `common` library
+- `npm run test-hooray`: Runs unit and functional tests for `hooray`

+### Testing Definitions

+There are three types of tests in this project:

+- Unit tests: Tests units of codes and stubs out any external code.
+- Functional tests: Tests the complete functionality of a method and only stubs out HTTP calls.
+Should interact with the database.